Yoav666s/dnd-wiki/collections/_spells/first/hellish-rebuke.md

   **At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, the damage increases by 1d10 for each slot level above 1st.
 excerpt: "You point your finger, and the creature that damaged you is momentarily surrounded by hellish flames."
+notes: |
+  \* - *which you take in response to being damaged by a creature within 60 feet of you that you can see*
 source: "Basic Rules"
 # header:
 #   overlay_image: /assets/images/spells/name/header.png
 #   teaser: /assets/images/spells/name/header.jpg
 ---

-\*-*which you take in response to being damaged by a creature within 60 feet of you that you can see*